KevinKra/My_notes/Google_IT/README.md

 _Cache_

 - An even faster means of getting data than RAM that exists on the CPU.
 It's utilized for data that was recently used and/or frequently used.
 There are three different cache levels in a CPU: **L1, L2, L3**.
 L1 is the smallest and fastest cache.
 They store data that is otherwise being frequently used from the main memory location, this results in a reduction in the cost of time and energy.
 All modern (fast) CPUs have different levels of caches, most of which split their L1 cache.
 Every core of a multi-core processor has dedicated L2 cache that is not shared amongst the cores.
-L3 and higher level caches are usually split, but like L2 caches L3 caches are not share between cores.
+L3 and higher level caches are usually split, but like L2 caches L3 caches do not share data between cores.
 L4 caches are uncommon and is usually on DRAM and not SRAM like other caches.

 _Clock wire_

 - An internal clock that CPU uses to know when one operation ends and the next one starts, this keeps the operations in sync.
-When a voltage is send over the clock wire, the CPU knows it can start doing calculations.
-Think of the clock wire as a clock, for every "tick" the CPU does one cycle of operations.
+When a voltage is sent over the clock wire, the CPU knows it can start doing calculations.
+Think of the clock wire as a clock, for every _tick_ the CPU does one cycle of operations.
 A **Clock Cycle** is what occurs when a voltage is sent to the clock wire.
 The `clock speed` of a CPU (for example 3.4GHz) represents the total number of clock cycles a CPU can handle in a set period.
 3.4Ghz is 3.4 billion cycles per second, pretty fast.
 Though, if a CPU has a clock speed of 3.4GHz, that does not mean it will run at that speed, rather it's the ceiling speed. **Overclocking** is the process of increasing the clock cycle rate of your CPU to increase operations and performance.

 ### Components

-CPU - The **instruction set** are hard-coded into the CPU and represent a list of instructions that the CPU is able to carry out.
+CPU - The **instruction set** is hard-coded into the CPU and represents a list of instructions that the CPU is able to carry out.
 Every program on a computer is inevitably broken down into small and simple instructions defined in the instruction set.
-Different CPU Because instruction sets are hard-coded, manufacturers may use different instruction sets on their chips each with their own respective strengths and weaknesses.
+Different CPUs have different instruction sets because they're are hard-coded, manufacturers may use different instruction sets on their chips each with their own respective strengths and weaknesses.

 Not all components can necessarily fit together, for instance a CPU may not be compatible with a motherboard.
 There are currently two types of CPU sockets that need to be able to connect to the motherboard: **LGA** or **Land Grid Arrays** and the **PGA** or **Pin Grid Array**.
 Make sure your motherboard and CPU sockets both match.
 CPUs have either a 32-bit or 64-bit architecture, these architecture specifications specify how much data it can efficiently handle.

 RAM - RAM is constantly being updated and changed, it is also **volatile data** meaning once the computer is shut down, all the memory stored in RAM is lost, or cleared.
-Our computer is a comprised of programs, or programs need to be copied into RAM so our CPU can process it.
+Our computer is a comprised of programs, our programs need to be copied into RAM so our CPU can process them.
 When a computer says it has 16GB of RAM, that means it can run 16GBs worth of programs at any given time.
-There are lots of types of RAM, the most commonly found variant found in computers is **DRAM** or **Dynamic Random-Access Memory**.
+There are lots of types of RAM, the most commonly found variant found in computers is **DRAM** or **Dynamic Random Access Memory**.
 The faster the RAM, the quicker programs can be run and subsequently more programs can be run during any given period of time.
 Like the CPU, RAM needs to have a compatible motherboard with the appropriate alignment of pin slots.

 _DRAM_

 - When a one or zero is sent to DRAM, it stores each bit in a **microscopic capacitor**, this charge or discharge represents the one/zero binary value.
-These semiconductors are stored on the RAM and represent out data.
+These semiconductors are stored on the RAM and represent our data.
 There are also different types of memory sticks that DRAM can be put on.
 Common modern **DIMM sticks** or **Dual Inline Memory Modules**, have different sized of pins on them.

 _SDRAM_